Ribbon Creek incident: Training changes

 The incident led to several changes in Marine Corps recruit training, following reforms that had begun in the early 1950s in the wake of the Korean War and the sudden large influx of recruits into the Corps.
-Recruit Training Commands (RTCs) commanded by brigadier generals directly appointed by and answering to the commandant, were established at both Parris Island and Marine Corps Recruit Depot San Diego.
+Recruit Training Commands (RTCs) commanded by brigadier generals, directly appointed by and answering to the commandant, were established at both Parris Island and Marine Corps Recruit Depot San Diego.
 Within the commands, officers were selected to oversee recruit training down to the series level—typically a first lieutenant (O-2) or captain (O-3).

 New drill instructor schools were established within each command, and drill instructors (DIs) were more carefully selected.
-The number of DIs assigned to each platoon was increased from two to three, and the role of the DI was reformed to emphasize example, leadership, persuasion and psychology in the process of recruit training.
+The number of DIs assigned to each platoon was increased from two to three, and the role of the DI was reformed to emphasize example, leadership, persuasion, and psychology in the process of recruit training.

 The Special Training Company (STC) was established to provide remedial training to recruits needing additional physical conditioning, motivation or education, and rehabilitation to recruits suffering from medical conditions.
-The campaign hat was introduced as a distinctive element of DI dress, in part to recognize a new norm of professionalism and specialization within the DI billet and also to signify a break from the "old" era of recruit training and the "new".
+The campaign hat was introduced as a distinctive element of DI dress, in part to recognize a new norm of professionalism and specialization within the DI billet and also to signify a break between the "old" era of recruit training and the "new".